l3wi/mam.client.js/README.md

 ### `attach` - async

-Attaches a payload to the tangle
+Attaches a payload to the Tangle

 #### Input